Helena Fang

 I mainly work on epistemology and philosophy of language, with interests in metaphysics, decision theory, and philosophical logic.

-Before MIT, I studied philosophy and mathematics at Tufts University.
+Before MIT, I studied philosophy and mathematics at Tufts.
 Before that I was born and raised in Beijing, China.

 You may reach me at hfang811 [at] mit.edu.